Sumanth-Katnam/DBMS_431W/README.md

 ### login

-This folder has the files for both student and admin login and their configuration
+This folder has the files for both student and admin login php files

 ### models